Stateful Capabilities

 First, and as always, a capture set defines retained capabilities that may or may be not used by a value.
 More capabilities give larger types, and the empty capture set is the smallest set according to that ordering.
 That makes sense: If a higher-order function like map is willing to accept a function A => B that can have arbitrary effects it's certainly OK to pass a pure function of type A -> B to it.

 But for mutations, we use a capture set in a second role, in which it defines a set of access permissions.
-If we have a Ref[T]^, we can access all its methods, but if we have a Ref[T]^{cap.rd}, we can access only regular methods, not update methods.
+If we have a Ref[T]^, we can access all its methods, but if we have a Ref[T]^{any.rd}, we can access only regular methods, not update methods.
 From that viewpoint a stateful type with exclusive capabilities lets you do more than a stateful type with just read-only capabilities.
 So by the Liskov substitution principle, sets with exclusive capabilities subcapture sets with only read-only capabilities.

 The contradiction can be solved by distinguishing these two roles.
 For access permissions, we express read-only sets with an additional qualifier reader.
 That qualifier is used only in the formal theory and the implementation, it currently cannot be expressed in source.
 We add an implicit read-only qualifier reader to all capture sets on stateful types that consist only of shared or read-only capabilities.
 So when we write